 - a.
 This document sets out the Policy of West Ashton Church of England Primary School with respect to Admissions.
 For the purposes of this policy, the academy trust is the admission authority and responsible for the admission arrangements of the School.
 This document sets out the admission arrangements of the School for the academic year 2021/2022. - b.
 Each year the academy trust will review and publish information concerning the admissions policy.
 This will confirm the maximum number of children to be admitted to the school as a whole.
-This is the Published Admission Number (PAN), which is currently 16.
+This is the Published Admission Number (PAN), which is currently [16].
 The School will admit up to the PAN in the normal year of entry which is the Reception year.
 Where there are more applications for admission than places available at the School, then places will be offered in accordance with the oversubscription criteria at section 3 of this policy. - c.
 Infant Class Size Regulations apply to the normal year of entry (and Year 1 and Year 2).
 These regulations require classes to be no bigger than 30 children although the PAN may be much lower than 30. - d.
 The admissions policy of the School is, while there are adequate places, to offer a place to all applicants irrespective of gender, religion, ethnicity of country of origin, disability or academic ability.
 This school participates in the Local Authority's Fair Access Protocol. - e.
 Where a child has an education, health and care plan (EHCP) which names the School, then that child will be admitted to the School and the number of available places in the PAN will reduce correspondingly.
-Admission of children with an EHCP is dealt with by the home Local Authority (Wiltshire LA) which is where you reside. - f.
-Applications for admittance to the school must be made using the Common Application Form in line with the Local Authority Co-ordinated Admission Scheme.
-The forms are available on line at Wiltshire council.
-This form can be completed on line.
-There is also a supplementary information form available in section 4. - g.
-When applying to start school in Reception in September 2021 you must apply to your home LA [clarify what you mean by home LA - is that the school's home LA or the parents?] naming West Ashton as one of your preferences.
+Admission of children with an EHCP is dealt with by the home Local Authority (Wiltshire LA) (which is where you reside). - f.
+Applications for admittance to the school must be made using the Common Application Form in line with the Local Authority Co-ordinated Admission Scheme. [add in details of where they can obtain the form and the fact that it can be completed online.
+Perhaps give details of LA Co-ordinated Admissions Scheme.
+Also state whether they should complete the supplementary information form (or just refer to where that is covered in Section 4)] - g.
+When applying to start school in Reception in September 2021 you must apply to your home LA [clarify what you mean by home LA is that the school's home LA or the parents?] naming West Ashton as one of your preferences.
 All applications for first admission must be received by your home LA by the closing date of 15th January 2021.
 The home LA will make a single offer of a place on 16 April 2020 (or next working day). - h.
 Late applications, ie those received after the deadline for the normal admissions round will not be considered until all of those that were received on time have been processed